Mynti207/TimeDB/README.md

 - `heap_ts.met`: stores the raw timeseries sequentially in a binary file, with `ts_length` stored at the beginning of the file.
 - `heap_meta.met`: stores all the metadata fields in a binary file.
 - `pk.idx`: stores the `PrimaryIndex`.
-- `index_{'field'}.idx`: stores `BinaryTreeIndex` and `BitMapIndex` objects.
+- `index_{'field'}.idx`: stores `BinTreeIndex` and `BitMapIndex` objects.
 In the latter case, an additional file `index_{'field'}_pks.idx` is also saved, which defines the primary key offsets for conversion to/from the bitmap representation.
-- ``triggers.idx`: Stores database triggers as a dictionary with possible trigger actions as keys and a list of tuple as values, where each tuple represents the parameters of a trigger associated with the given database action.`
+- `triggers.idx`: Stores database triggers as a dictionary with possible trigger actions as keys and a list of tuple as values, where each tuple represents the parameters of a trigger associated with the given database action.`
 - `schema.idx`: Stores the database schema, allowing the user to make and store changes to the fields.